pkra/peterkrautzberger.org/_posts/2012/2012-04-13-state-of-foundational-research.md

 And find [mathbabe discussing](http://mathbabe.org/2012/04/13/should-we-have-a-ratings-agency-for-scientific-theories/) an idea put forth by Harvard physicist Abraham Loeb in _Nature_ to have ratings agencies for scientific theories.

 And I find [Tim Gowers discussing](http://gowers.wordpress.com/2012/04/13/a-brief-epsrc-update/) that last year's scare is now reality -- EPSRC has essentially cancelled pure math postdoc fellowships.
 (This was and is an embarrassment and failure of the leaders of the UK math community, really.
-How could hte major grant agency make such major policy changes without anyone noticing?)
+How could the major grant agency make such major policy changes without anyone noticing?)

 And then I start to remember other posts.